What to know about a possible Israeli military offensive in Rafah

 A military offensive in Rafah would be "catastrophic," says Samah Hadid, a spokesperson for the Norwegian Refugee Council, which provides food, water and other humanitarian supplies to displaced Palestinians.
 "Any offensive would just cause the aid response to come to a complete collapse," she says.

-Like most major aid groups, the Norwegian Refugee Council does not currently have set plans to evacuate, said Hadid.
-In the event that an offensive does begin, she said, "we would hope to stay and deliver to support the displaced population as much as possible and as safely as possible."
+Like most major aid groups, the Norwegian Refugee Council does not currently have set plans to evacuate, says Hadid.
+In the event that an offensive does begin, she says, "we would hope to stay and deliver to support the displaced population as much as possible and as safely as possible."

 Several humanitarian organizations had already suspended operations in Gaza this month after an Israeli airstrike on a World Central Kitchen aid convoy killed seven of the organization's workers.